honojs/middleware/packages/universal-cache/README.md

 })
 ```

 Without `getKey`, arguments are deterministically serialized with type information and hashed.
-This distinguishes values such as a `Date` from the same ISO string, `0` from `-0`, and supports common values including `Map`, `Set`, and `BigInt`.
+This distinguishes values such as a `Date` from the same ISO string, `0` from `-0`, and supports common values including `Map`, `Set`, and `BigInt`. `Map` and `Set` insertion order is part of that identity.
 Provide `getKey` for identity-sensitive values such as symbols, functions, or sparse arrays.

 Implicit function names are process-local to prevent separate closures from sharing cached values.
 Set an explicit stable `name` for persistent or distributed caching across processes, and keep that name unique for each logical function.

 Concurrent calls for the same storage, key, and integrity value share one in-flight operation.
 Different storage instances remain isolated.

 Default function serialization uses JSON through `unstorage`.
-It safely preserves JSON-compatible results only.
-Values such as `Date`, `Map`, `Set`, class instances, and `BigInt` require custom `serialize` and `deserialize` functions when their type or shape must be preserved.
+It persists only values that round-trip without changing meaning: `null`, strings, booleans, finite numbers other than negative zero, dense arrays, and plain objects containing those values.
+Unsupported results are returned normally but are not cached.
+Values such as `NaN`, `Infinity`, negative zero, `Date`, `Map`, `Set`, class instances, and `BigInt` require custom `serialize` and `deserialize` functions.

 ## Custom serialization and validation